Biggo03/RISC-V-Single-Cycle/Documentation/Technical_Documentation.md

 ## Testing and Validation
 The design includes testbenches for individual components, as well as a top-level testbench for overall validation.
 The following details the testing setup:

-- Component Tests: The ALU, Extension, and Reduce components require the generation of test vectors using the Python script test_vector_generation.py, located in the "Test Vector Generation" directory.
+- Component Tests: The ALU, Extension, and Reduce components require the generation of test vectors using the Python script test_vector_generation.py, located in the "Test_Files" directory.

 - Top-Level Testbench: This testbench requires RISC-V machine code to be loaded into the instruction memory.
-Several example programs can be found in the Test Vector Generation/riscvprograms directory.
+Several example programs can be found in the "Test_Files/riscvprograms" directory.

 - Independent Testbenches: Aside from the files required for the components mentioned above, all other testbenches can run independently without additional setup.